silverbulletmd/silverbullet/docs/Guides/Knowledge Base.md

 - libraries/Library/Std/Pages/Space Overview.md
 ---

-This guide walks you through building a personal knowledge base with SilverBullet.
+This guide walks you through building a knowledge base with SilverBullet.
 You’ll learn how pages, links, tags, queries, and transclusions work together to create an interconnected web of knowledge.

 > **note** Note
 > This workflow works well with [[Features/Journal]], where you link out to knowledge base topic pages from your journal pages.